evolvingstuff/vdw2/content/posts/fat-soluble-vitamins-go-thru-the-slow-lymph-system.md

 !!!!Vitamin D from the skin enters the blood quickly, bypassing the lymphatic system __Skin sources of Vitamin D:((Noontime sun and D|Sun)), ((Vitamin D from low-cost UVB lamps|UV)), ((Topical Vitamin D provides more benefits than oral sometimes - many studies|topical)), ((Sublingual vitamin D|sublingual))__
 ---
-!!!!VitaminDwiki – ((Getting Vitamin D into your body)) has a chart {img src=&quot;display2696&quot; width =&quot;700&quot; link=&quot;Getting Vitamin D into your body&quot;}
+!!!!VitaminDWiki – ((Getting Vitamin D into your body)) has a chart {img src=&quot;display2696&quot; width =&quot;700&quot; link=&quot;Getting Vitamin D into your body&quot;}
 ---
 !!!!The TOP articles in Forms of Vitamin D (including Calcitriol, Calcidiol, and Injection):